-San José, CA. 95192-0016 Phone: 408-283-7500 Email: eval@sjsu.edu v.1 Monday, May 16, 2016 ALL DATES, FEES & INFORMATION SUBJECT TO CHANGE WITHOUT NOTICE
+San José, CA. 95192-0016 Phone: 408-283-7500 Email: eval@sjsu.edu

 Credit for Extended Studies

 Special Session

 Courses numbered 100-399 earn degree and residence credit.
 While the university may accept this work toward baccalaureate and graduate degrees, it is a matter of individual department evaluation as to whether such work is accepted as applying toward the major or minor.
 A record of this work is maintained by the Registrar's Office.
 Transcripts are available once credit is posted.